-Should you experience any issues, please contact us via email at antonio.parbonetti@unipd.it or amedeo.pugliese@unipd.it
+Should you experience any issues, please contact me via email at amedeo.pugliese@unipd.it

 6. Use of Moodle Platform

 All students are strongly encouraged to use the Moodle platform available through the Department webpage (https://elearning.unipd.it/economia/).
 All relevant information about teaching activities, assessment and last-minute updates will be released via Moodle that syncs automatically with your institutional email address.
 It is required enrolling into the Financial Accounting Course on Moodle.
 You can self-enrol using the single-sign (SSO) on and your student email address (@studenti.unipd.it).